037Gyanprakash/Quick-AI/README.md

-# Fast-AI
+#Quick-AI

-FastAI is a powerful AI-powered platform designed to transform your content creation process.
+QuickAI is a powerful AI-powered platform designed to transform your content creation process.
 With a suite of premium AI tools, it helps you write engaging articles, generate stunning images, and streamline your workflow—all in one place.

 ---